tanasr/SchellingModel/README.md

 # Implementation of an Agent-Based Model: The Schelling Model
 ## Schelling's model of segregation

-Assignment at USI Lugano:
-Implementation based on the seggregation model by Thomas C. Schelling, 1971, published in the Journal of Mathematical Sociology, Vol. 1, pp 143-186.
+Implementation based on the segregation model by Thomas C. Schelling, 1971, published in the Journal of Mathematical Sociology, Vol. 1, pp 143-186.

 ### Initialisation
 To set-up the grid and distribute the agents, the main idea was to generate the grid on which the action will happen in form of a matrix, such that each agent within that grid is represented by a different number greater than zero, since zero is used to classify empty cells.
 The method `set_up_agents()` creates an individual 1d-array for each agent type, with length proportional to the ratio of the agents.
 Each agent is represented by a different number.